saul/gamevis/README.md

 ## Release log

 Gamevis is still a work-in-progress and is not expected to be in a production-ready state until Summer 2016.
 However, changes are committed frequently and any issues should be raised as bugs.
-Pull requests welcome of course!
+Of course pull requests are welcome!

 ## Database